mwherman2000/TrustedDigitalWeb/specifications/did-methods/did-object-1-5-0.md

 Trusted Digital Web "DID Object" Identifier `id-string` values are encoded using the KERI `Base64` encoding method.

 `idchar` consists of all the characters in the KERI `Base64` character set.

+The Sharded Registry Internal DID Identifiers follow the same syntax.

 NOTE: In the following examples, `BF5pxRJP6THrUtlDdhh07hJEDKrJxkcR9m5u1xs33bhp` is an example KERI-based `Base64` id-string`; a placeholder `id-string`.